|Semester 2 Credit Value:||20|

 The format of resits will be determined by the Board of Examiners

-The 1,250 word critical commentary on a key passage allows students to demonstrate their skills in close reading/textual analysis whilst the 2hour exam will test both their knowledge of contemporary cultures and their understanding of critical issues and positions.
+The 48-hour take-home examination (1000 words) will be on selected extracts.
+It will allow students to demonstrate their skills in close reading/textual analysis.
+The final essay (comparative reading of 2-3 texts) will test both their knowledge of contemporary cultures and their understanding of critical issues and positions.